torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 (please see the ACPI specification for further recommendations on standard methods to be expected).
 The only exceptions to this are CPU clocks where CPPC provides a much richer interface than ACPI methods.
-If the clocks are not set, there is no direct way for Linux to control them.
+If the clocks are not set, there is no direct way for GNU/Linux to control them.

-If an SoC vendor wants to provide fine-grained control of the system clocks, they could do so by providing ACPI methods that could be invoked by Linux drivers.
-However, this is NOT recommended and Linux drivers should NOT use such methods, even if they are provided.
+If an SoC vendor wants to provide fine-grained control of the system clocks, they could do so by providing ACPI methods that could be invoked by GNU/Linux drivers.
+However, this is NOT recommended and GNU/Linux drivers should NOT use such methods, even if they are provided.
 Such methods are not currently standardized in the ACPI specification, and using them could tie a kernel to a very specific SoC, or tie an SoC to a very specific version of the